 The spokesperson for Navopache told the commission that they had received only 15 complaints from their 40,000 customers.
 He didn’t find it reasonable to do something special for so few people.
 He complained that the Commission had mandated they use these meters.
 This brought a sharp rebuke from a commissioner, who said that they had not mandated any particular technology.

 The utilities tried to downplay how often their meters transmit.
 One rural utility stated they only receive data 14 times a day, which is deceptive.
-Many smart meters transmit about 10,000 times a day, some even nearly twenty times more.
-It’s just that these transmissions do not contain billing information from the meter.
+Many smart meters transmit about 10,000 times a day, some even 190,000 times.
+It’s just that most of these transmissions do not contain billing information from the meter.
 We knew this because California judge Yip-Kikugawa ordered the utilities there to tell the whole truth.
 But, we were not able to bring this up at the meeting (we later did in a written comment, and an activist even documented it on a YouTube video).